recyclable · reusable · rewarding · minneapolis

 what we ship in · twin cities

-two materials.
+we only use two materials.

-our entrées use this honest plastic
+our entrées use this recyclable + reusable

-white PP #5 containers
+white #5 plastic containers

 polypropylene, recycle code #5